NDIS Mentoring

 Skill development requires dedication and commitment from everyone involved.
 We support participants to complete feasibility assessments as well as regular well-being evaluations.
 Good Company’s approach to mentoring integrates multiple activities and lifestyle elements to facilitate holistic wellbeing and effective learning to produce exemplary outcomes.

-Disability Mentoring FAQ
+NDIS Mentoring FAQ